Ekoda/CodeContext/README.md

     ```
 5. The selected project snapshot information will be printed to the terminal.

+## LLM Tag Usage

+The LLM tag is specifically designed to encapsulate project context for Language Models (LLMs).
+By delineating infromation such as the objectives and challenges of the project within the LLM tags, you provide a structured narrative that can help LLMs better understand the project’s context.
+This is particularly useful when initiating conversations with LLMs, ensuring they have the necessary background to provide insightful responses.

+You can even include code snippets and instructions for how you prefer to code or other instructions.

+To incorporate the LLM tag in your project:
+- Enclose the relevant project context information within `<!--LLM-->` tags in your README file.

 ## Configuration

 - To tailor the script to your project’s specific needs, you may modify the `generate_project_snapshot` function in `context.py`.